La Superba

 La Superba (Y CVn, Y Canum Venaticorum) is a strikingly red giant star in the constellation Canes Venatici.
 It is faintly visible to the naked eye, and the red colour is very obvious in binoculars.
 It is a carbon star and semiregular variable.
 Its name in Italian means "the magnificent [star]".
-The 19th century astronomer Angelo Secchi, impressed with its beauty, gave the star its common name, which is accepted by the International Astronomical Union.
+The 19th-century astronomer Angelo Secchi called its spectrum "superba", which was turned into the proper name La Superba by the Irish astronomer John Birmingham in 1876.
+The name La Superba was officially adopted for this star by the IAU in 2018.